MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-actions.md

 **Applies to:**
 - Microsoft 365 Defender

 Threat protection features in Microsoft 365 Defender can result in certain remediation actions.
+Here are some examples:
 - Automated investigations can result in remediation actions that are taken automatically or await approval.
 - Antivirus, antimalware, and other threat protection features can result in remediation actions, such as blocking a file, URL, or process, or sending an artifact to quarantine.
 - Your security operations team can take remediation actions manually, such as during advanced hunting or while investigating detected threats.